 If Crowley himself had played the part it might have been more entertaining… Crowley, besides being monstrous and outrageous, was also witty and charming… Wegener, alas, contributed nothing to his part but a theatrical presence.

-Indeed, Wegener evokes nothing of Haddo’s hypnotic charisma but seems much of the time to be completely insane.
+The “theatrical presence” involves the kind of mannered emoting that was old-fashioned by the 1920s.
+Wegener evokes nothing of Haddo’s hypnotic charisma but seems much of the time to be completely insane.
 During breaks in the filming, Powell raided Ingram’s library for interesting reading, eventually discovering a set of works by Arthur Machen, a writer who’d known Crowley when the pair were members of The Golden Dawn: